Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 Already in dimension 4, several cases of the previous simple construction can be studied.
-The variety $X$ can be: \begin{itemize} \item[(1)] the product of two K3 surfaces; \item[(2)] a manifold of $K3^{[2]}$-type (equivalent by deformation to a Hilbert scheme of 2 points on a K3 surface); \item[(3)] a fourfold of Kummer type (equivalent by deformation to a generalized Kummer fourfold); \item[(4)] a complex torus of dimension 4 (however Proposition \ref{mainprop} do not apply in this case). \end{itemize} Forty years ago, Fujiki partially investigated the case (1) in \cite[Section 13]{Fujiki}.
-The main objective of this paper is to generalize and complete the Fujiki investigations.
+The variety $X$ can be: \begin{itemize} \item[(1)] the product of two K3 surfaces; \item[(2)] a hyperkähler manifold of $K3^{[2]}$-type (deformation equivalent to a Hilbert scheme of 2 points on a K3 surface); \item[(3)] a hyperkähler fourfold of Kummer type (deformation equivalent to a generalized Kummer fourfold); \item[(4)] a complex torus of dimension 4 (however Proposition \ref{mainprop} do not apply in this case). \end{itemize} Forty years ago, Fujiki partially investigated the case (1) in \cite[Section 13]{Fujiki}.
+The main goal of this paper is to generalize and complete the Fujiki investigations.

 Fujiki has provided his construction in dimension 4.
 It can be generalized for every dimension as follows.
 Let $S$ be a projective K3 surface and $G$ a finite non-trivial symplectic automorphism group.
-Let $\theta:G\rightarrow G$ be an involution (which can be $\id$).
+Let $\theta:G\rightarrow G$ be an involution (which can be the identity).
 Let $n\geq 2$ be an integer.
 We set $j_{\theta}:G\hookrightarrow \Aut(S^n)$ defined by

-I.e. $j_{\theta}(g)$ is given by the diagonal action with $g$ on the first factor, $\theta(g)$ on the second and $\id$ on the other factors.
+This means that $j_{\theta}(g)$ is given by the diagonal action with $g$ on the first factor, $\theta(g)$ on the second and the identity on the other factors.
 The permutation group $\mathfrak{S}_n$ also acts naturally on $S^n$. \begin{defi} Let